dresswithpockets/odin-godot/readme.md

 make bindings
 ```

 Bindings for all enums, classes, utility functions, singletons, and native structs will be generated in `core`, `editor`, and `variant`.

 > [!NOTE]
 > `make bindings` expects odin on path, all submodules updated, and odin-godot (this repo) is the working directory.

-> [!WARNING]
-> bindgen writes many files synchronously, for the time being.
-This should be fast on Windows, but is very slow on Linux.

 Alternatively, you may build and run `bindgen` yourself:
 ```sh